jeromepatel/speaker-recognition-project-6th-sem/README.md

-# speaker-recognition-research
+# Speaker-recognition Research Paper Code
-This repo contains code for our speaker recognition research paper
+This repo contains code for and related paper text for our research paper speaker-recognition.